PoshAce2015/supply-chain-profit/docs/formulas.md

 ### Commission Precedence
 1. Manual commission (absolute or percent) is source of truth
-2. Keepa commission percent is fallback only
+2. Purchase commission percent is fallback only
 3. If both present and differ by >0.5 percentage points: flag as "Commission Mismatch"

 ### Commission Percent Calculation